An 'empath' is a person that is hypersensitive to the emotions and energy of other people. Learn more here...

 As an energy management tool, try to learn to turn off your empathy when you are being bounced by someone or taking on their emotions.
 Train yourself to be more positively self-focused all the time.
 Try to be in the moment and aware of how you actually feel, separating yourself from someone else's energy and emotions.
 This is a mental state where you are profoundly aware of yourself and your own feelings; where the inner state is louder and speaks to you more clearly than what is going on around you.
 Focus positively on yourself, not what is going on around you.

 Meditation, Yoga, Tai Chi and Qigong help greatly with staying centered.
 Find different ways to balance your chakras.
-Learn more about energy healing modalities or try Reiki with someone you make a good connection with.
-Try Ayurveda.
+Learn more about energy healing modalities.
 Clean up your diet and drink lots of water; the simple act of taking better care of ourselves is grounding and centering.
 Let go of everything you don't have control over, and let go of the past.
 Clean out your home and simplify.
 Clear out anyone negative around you.
-Stay connected to Nature, take long walks outdoors, practice a hobby, find a creative outlet, get regular exercise, create positive support systems.
-Research and learn about something new that interests you.
+Stay connected to Nature, take long walks outdoors.
+Practice a hobby, find a creative outlet.
+Learn about something new that interests you.
 Be responsible with your money.
 Practice moderation in everything you do.

 Find things that help you build self-esteem and find inner peace.
 All of these things lead to staying centered and feeling good.